glacials/winter/README.md

 [![Go Reference](https://pkg.go.dev/badge/twos.dev/winter.svg)](https://pkg.go.dev/twos.dev/winter)

-_Note: Winter has not yet been extracted from its birth repository into this one.
-You can find Winter at [github.com/glacials/twos.dev](https://github.com/glacials/twos.dev)._

 _Note: Winter is in its early alpha stages.
 It is not recommended to use Winter for important production content._

 Winter is a static website generator for people who can't can't settle on a static website generator.